Kim Kardashian Shares Kanye West Butt-Grab Pic: He Reportedly Tries To ‘Please’ Amid Divorce Rumors

 — Kim Kardashian West (@KimKardashian) January 3, 2017

-In addition to Twitter, Instagram and Facebook, Kardashian has been keeping up with her website.
+In addition to Twitter, Instagram, and Facebook, Kardashian has been keeping up with her website.
 She just shared a new series of family photos, including one where Kanye is shown with his hands holding onto her butt, reported ET.

-Along with the butt-grabbing picture with Kanye, Kim posted an image of herself, West and their youngest child, Saint, who is now 13-months-old, and also one with her sister Kylie Jenner.
+Along with the butt-grabbing picture with Kanye, Kim posted an image of herself, West, and their youngest child, Saint, who is now 13-months-old, and also one with her sister Kylie Jenner.

 As for the divorce rumors, an insider told People magazine that Kanye is “doing all he can to make his wife happy, including filming the family’s E! show at her side.”